Research and consultancy

 - Dr Franck Meijboom is Head of the Centre for Sustainable Animal Stewardship (CenSAS), member of the Council for Animal Affairs (RDA) and chairs the Ethics Committee of the Royal Dutch Society for Veterinary Medicine (KNMvD).

 Staff at the Ethics Institute are also involved in educating professionals in ethics and practical philosophy.
 In the past, tailor-made courses have been developed for the Netherlands Forensic Institute and the Ministry of Agriculture.
 Anyone who calls on the Institute for refreshing courses or in-service training will find an experienced team that develops tailor-made courses.
-For further information, please contact Suzanne van Vliet.
+For further information, please contact Jeannette Boere.

-Utrecht-based philosophers regularly contribute to and give interviews to national and regional newspapers in the Netherlands (including.
-Trouw, NRC Handelsblad, de Volkskrant, Nederlands Dagblad, Financieel Dagblad, Parool), magazines and journals (including de Groene Amsterdammer, Filosofie en Praktijk, Filosofie Magazine, Volzin), TV and radio programmes (including Buitenhof, Het Filosofisch Kwintet, Kunststof), blogs (including Bij Nader Inzien, Sociale Vraagstukken, Crooked Timber and columns).
+Utrecht philosophers regularly contribute to and give interviews to national and regional newspapers in the Netherlands (including Trouw, NRC Handelsblad, de Volkskrant, Nederlands Dagblad, Financieel Dagblad, Parool), magazines and journals (including de Groene Amsterdammer, Filosofie en Praktijk, Filosofie Magazine, Volzin), TV and radio programmes (including Buitenhof, Het Filosofisch Kwintet, Kunststof), blogs (including Bij Nader Inzien, Sociale Vraagstukken, Crooked Timber) and columns.

 Environmental policy is increasingly linked to other areas of policy, such as urban planning, economics and social issues.
 This raises the question of the extent to which ecological justice is part of social policy in general.
 Commissioned by the German Environmental Agency (Umweltbundesamt), the Ethics Institute (Prof. Marcus Düwell and Dr Jos Philips) has collaborated on an extensive report, together with political scientists and economists.